 Green Future Networks

 „Green Future Networks is about turning sustainability into concrete action for the mobile industry.
-Through Phase 5, we are addressing Network Resilience, Sustainable AI Telecom Networks and energy-efficient Cooling Strategy to ensure future networks are both high-performing and environmentally responsible.
+We are addressing Network Resilience, Sustainable AI Telecom Networks and energy-efficient Cooling Strategy to ensure future networks are both high-performing and environmentally responsible.
 We invite the industry to work with us in shaping a more sustainable and resilient digital infrastructure.“

 Amr Saeed